Top of the page

 Junctional epidermolysis bullosa

-Junctional epidermolysis bullosa (JEB) is an autosomal recessive type of EB.
+Junctional epidermolysis bullosa (JEB) is an autosomal recessive type of EB with an estimated prevalence of 0.49 per million individuals in the United States and an estimated incidence of 2.68 per million live births.
 JEB results in considerable mortality, with approximately 50% of cases dying within the first year of life.
-Pathogenic variants in any of the genes encoding the three basic subunits of laminin 332, previously known as laminin 5 (LAMA3, LAMB3, LAMC2), or variants in COL17A1 can result in this syndrome.[128,129,130] Individuals with the Herlitz type (a severe clinical form) of JEB are at increased risk of SCC, with a cumulative risk of 18% by age 25 years.
+Pathogenic variants in any of the genes encoding the three basic subunits of laminin 332, previously known as laminin 5 (LAMA3, LAMB3, LAMC2), or variants in COL17A1 can result in this syndrome.[120,121,122] Individuals with the Herlitz type (a severe clinical form) of JEB are at increased risk of SCC, with a cumulative risk of 18% by age 25 years.
 A study of COL17A1 in individuals with a milder subtype of JEB, called JEB-other, identified pathogenic variants in 85 of 86 alleles from 43 individuals.
 Total loss of COL17A1 protein staining correlated with a more severe phenotype.

 Pathogenic variants in either of two adjacent genes on chromosome 17q25 can cause epidermodysplasia verruciformis, a rare heritable disorder associated with increased susceptibility to human papillomavirus (HPV).
 Infection with certain HPV subtypes can lead to development of generalized nonresolving verrucous lesions, which develop into in situ and invasive SCCs in 30% to 60% of patients.
 Malignant transformation is thought to occur in about half of these lesions.
 Approximately 90% of these lesions are attributed to HPV types 5 and 8, although types 14, 17, 20, and 47 have occasionally been implicated.
 The association between HPV infection and increased risk of SCC has also been demonstrated in people without epidermodysplasia verruciformis; one case-control study found that HPV antibodies were found more frequently in the plasma of individuals with SCC (OR, 1.6; 95% CI, 1.2-2.3) than in plasma from cancer-free individuals.